The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 In conclusion, by choosing distinct sets of coweights ${\cW}_{\cS}$, we get an explicit realization of all the defects of the little string satisfying \eqref{conformal}.
 However, it would be nice to have a finer classification of the defects.
-It turns out that there is an elegant answer to this problem, which was analyzed for in detail for $\fg=ADE$ in \cite{Haouzi:2016ohr, Haouzi:2016yyg}; we will now extend the classification of defects to all simple Lie algebras $\fg$.
+It turns out that there is an elegant answer to this problem, which was analyzed when $\fg=ADE$ in \cite{Haouzi:2016ohr,Haouzi:2016yyg}; we now extend the analysis to the case where $\fg$ is an arbitrary simple Lie algebra.